dotnet/csharplang/proposals/csharp-10.0/lambda-improvements.md

 ```

 ### Type inference
-The existing rules for type inference are mostly unchanged (see [type inference](../../spec/expressions.md#type-inference)).
+The existing rules for type inference are mostly unchanged (see [§11.6.3](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/expressions.md#1163-type-inference)).
 There are however a **couple of changes** below to specific phases of type inference.

 #### First phase
-The [first phase](../../spec/expressions.md#the-first-phase) allows an anonymous function to bind to `Ti` even if `Ti` is not a delegate or expression tree type (perhaps a type parameter constrained to `System.Delegate` for instance).
+The first phase ([§11.6.3.2](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/expressions.md#11632-the-first-phase)) allows an anonymous function to bind to `Ti` even if `Ti` is not a delegate or expression tree type (perhaps a type parameter constrained to `System.Delegate` for instance).

 > For each of the method arguments `Ei`:
 >